how power1 gets done has new rule sets emerging

 the sun does not revolve around us

-the data does not revolve around us
+the data do not revolve around us

 the power does not revolve around us